 We will also show that all these types are equivalent.
-These names are intentionally somewhat cumbersome, because after we know that they are all equivalent and have properties (i)-(iii), we will revert to saying simply "equivalence" without needing to specify which particular definition we choose.
-But for purposes of the comparisons in this chapter, we need different names for each definition.
+These names are intentionally somewhat cumbersome, because after we know that they are all equivalent and have properties (i)-(iii), we will revert to saying

 Before we examine the different notions of equivalence, however, we give a little more explanation of why a different concept than quasi-invertibility is needed.